Integral models of Shimura varieties with parahoric level structure, II: Shimura varieties

 We can choose the determining segments for $\L$ and $\L^\vee$ so that $\mathrm{tot}(\L^\vee)$ is a lattice in $V^r_{\Q_p}$ which is obtained from the dual $\La'^\vee$ of $\La':=\mathrm{tot}(\L)$ by permuting the constituent direct summands.
 Here $\Lambda'^\vee$ is the dual of $\La'$ with respect to the alternating form on $V^r_{\Q_p}$ given by the sum of $\psi$.
 It follows, by using Lemma \ref{diagonal}, that $(\calG,\mu_h)\rightarrow (\GL(\Lambda'),\mu_{rd})$, $(\calG,\mu_h)\rightarrow (\GL(\Lambda'^\vee),\mu_{rd})$ are very good and a similar argument shows that $(\calG,\mu_h)\rightarrow (\GL(\La'\oplus \La'^\vee),\mu_{2rd})$ is also very good.

 In order to obtain an embedding into a self-dual lattice, we apply Zarhin's trick \cite{Zarhin}.
 Thus we replace $\iota$ by $\iota^{8r}$ and set $\Lambda=\Lambda'^4\oplus\Lambda'^{\vee,4}\subset V^{8r}$.
 Then the group-theoretic formulation of Zarhin's trick implies that there is an alternating form on $V^{8r}$ for which $\Lambda$ is self-dual, we refer to \cite[\S4.5.9]{Madapusi-v2} for the explicit description of this form.
 The embedding $\iota$ extends to a very good Hodge embedding $(\calG,\mu)\rightarrow (\GL(\Lambda),\mu_{8rd})$ by Lemma \ref{diagonal} and the above. \end{proof} \begin{lemma} Let $p>2$ and $(\bfG,X)$ a Shimura datum of abelian type, and let $\bfZ_{\bfG}$ denote the center of $\bfG$.
 Suppose $Z_G$ is an $R$-smooth torus.
 Then $G$ is $R$-smooth. \end{lemma} \begin{proof} If $T$ is the centralizer of a maximal $\brQ$-split torus, then we have an exact sequence where $T^{\ad}$ is the image of $T$ in $G^{\ad}$.
 Since $(\bfG,X)$ is abelian type, $G^{\ad}$ is quasi-tame, cf. Remark \ref{rem: standard assumption}, and hence $T^{\ad}$ is quasi-tame.
-Thus $T^{\ad}$ is $R$-smooth by Proposition \ref{prop: R-smoothness properties} (1), and since $Z_G$ is $R$-smooth, $T$ is $R$-smooth by Proposition \ref{prop: R-smoothness properties} (2). \end{proof} \end{para} \begin{para} We now use the result of \S\ref{ss:DnH}, \ref{ss:A_n} to deduce corresponding results in the exceptional type $A$ and type $D_n^{\bbH}$ cases.
-As above, we assume $(\bfG_2,X_2)$ is a Shimura datum of abelian type with $\bfG^\ad_2=\mathrm{Res}_{\rmF/\bbQ}\bfH$ almost simple.
+Thus $T^{\ad}$ is $R$-smooth by Proposition \ref{prop: R-smoothness properties} (1), and since $Z_G$ is $R$-smooth, $T$ is $R$-smooth by Proposition \ref{prop: R-smoothness properties} (2). \end{proof} \end{para} \begin{para} We now use the results of \S\ref{ss:DnH}, \ref{ss:A_n} to deduce corresponding results in the exceptional type $A$ and type $D_n^{\bbH}$ cases.
+We first need the next two lemmas, which apply to general reductive groups over $\bbQ_p$.